 Becky Borlan is a multidisciplinary artist with a focus on public art, urban space, and landscape interventions.
 With a BFA in sculpture from New College of Florida, she began her public art career in Boston, where she managed sculptor Janet Echelman’s studio from 2010 to 2013.
 After moving to Washington DC, Borlan supervised public art infrastructure projects for artist Steven Weitzman.
 In 2014, she launched B+B LAB to focus on her own art practice.

 Moving fluidly between mediums and materials, Borlan seeks to create new hybrids and ways of approaching art-making.
-She has completed numerous temporary public art installations in the DC metro area, most recently participating in the 2016 Foggy Bottom Sculpture Biennial.
-Borlan is an artist in residence at the Anacostia Arts Center in Fall 2016, where she will create an immersive installation over the course of two months.
+She has constructed numerous temporary public art installations in the DC metro area, been artist in residence at the Anacostia Arts Center, and most recently completed her first permanent sculpture installation, a suspended work for Marie Reed Elementary school in Washington DC.

-At the core of my practice is the desire to recognize the potential in the public space that surrounds us, that is typically overlooked or taken for granted.
-My installations are attempts to activate and appreciate this space, prompting viewers to participate more with the urban landscape they encounter everyday.
+At the core of my practice is the desire to recognize the potential in overlooked public spaces.
+My installations activate and appreciate these sites, prompting viewers to participate more with the urban landscape they encounter everyday.
 I approach each site as a unique entity and look for ways that artwork can inspire wonder, increase public engagement, and foster community.

 Art reveals a creative, historical side to Foggy Bottom neighborhood, Washington Post

 Becky Borlan’s “Bricks” reflects the history of masonry in Foggy Bottom.
 Bold and colorful, the piece depicts a brick wall, albeit one made entirely of transparent acrylic.